 If you’re in Europe, the easiest way to reach the island is by flying to Vancouver, then taking either a ferry or flight to the island.
 Ferries also operate from Port Angeles, Washington and several other locations on the BC mainland.
 Alternatively, flights to the island are possible from Calgary, Edmonton, Seattle, Toronto and a few other cities.

-It is possible to see the highlights of the island in under a week, but if you want to relax and take your time, or if you’re particularly into outdoor activities or wildlife watching, a stay of 10-14 days is a better bet.
-If you have up to 3 weeks available, a visit to the island can be combined with Vancouver and the inland BC mountain/lake regions to take in the highlights of the whole province.
+It is possible to see some of the highlights of the island in under a week, but if you want to relax and take your time, or if you’re particularly into outdoor activities or wildlife watching, a 2-week stay is a better bet.
+If you have 3-4 weeks available, a visit to the island can be combined with Vancouver and some of the inland BC mountain/lake regions to take in the highlights of the whole province.

-The island is really a year-round destination, but most tourists visit between May and September.
+The island can be a year-round destination, but most tourists visit between May and September.
 If you’re seeking the best opportunity for wildlife spotting, overall your best bet is September as you’ll have a good chance of seeing orcas and humpback whales as well as bears.
-Otherwise, late Spring to early Autumn tend to offer the best weather conditions and the most daylight, while Winter brings possibilities for storm watching, winter sports and fewer visitors.
+Otherwise, late Spring to early Autumn tend to offer the best weather conditions and the most daylight, while Winter brings possibilities for storm watching, winter sports and few visitors.

-You can join a guided tour if you prefer to sit back, relax and let someone else show you around, and I can suggest several options.
+You can join a guided tour if you prefer to sit back, relax and let someone else show you around.
 But Vancouver Island is also a great place to do a self-drive vacation and tailor your lodging and activities to suit your taste and budget.
 This can be done fully independently or as part of a customizable self-drive package.